 Insurance companies are represented by skilled lawyers who specialize in fighting claims.
 Many injured workers enter this process without legal representation and find themselves in over their heads.
 Whether you’re applying for the first time or looking to appeal a denied claim, Banville Law’s dedicated work injury lawyers can help you get the compensation you deserve without roadblocks from the insurance company.

-In most cases, the answer is no. However, in rare instances you may be able to file a personal injury lawsuit if a third party’s negligence caused your injury.
+In most cases, the answer is no. However, in rare instances, you may be able to file a personal injury lawsuit if a third party’s negligence caused your injury.
 Third parties consist of anyone other than your co-workers or employer.
-If one of these parties was responsible for a dangerous condition which caused you to get hurt, you could have grounds for a lawsuit.
+If one of these parties was responsible for a dangerous condition that caused you to get hurt, you could have grounds for a lawsuit.

 For example, if a defective cleaning product caused your injury, you could potentially sue the manufacturer or producer under the legal concept of product liability.
 Or if you were injured due to a hazardous condition while working in a private home (such as a slip and fall on an icy sidewalk) you could potentially hold the property owner liable.